Oktopost/Squid/Docs/Source/References/Insert/ignore.rst

 Execute the insert command as ``INSERT IGNORE INTO ...``

-When the ``IGNORE`` command is present, any duplicate key errors are ignored and the duplicate values will not update inserted or updated.
-However any other type of error, will not be ignore.
-This is MySQL's behaviour and not controller by Squid.
+When the ``IGNORE`` command is present, any duplicate key errors are ignored and the duplicate values will not update existing data.
+However any other type of error will not be ignore.
+This is MySQL's behaviour and not controlled by Squid.

 ----------